frntn/docker-datacenter-helper/README.md

 #### 1. spin up the `controller` and `registry` hosts.

 They will respectively run UCP and DTR

+*Note: if you have multiple network interfaces the `vagrant up` will prompt for the good one.
+To get an unattended behavior you can specify it in `Vagrantfile`->`config.vm.network`*
 ```bash
 vagrant up controller registry
 # takes approx 30min on fresh install with a decent connection (1Mo/s)
 ```

-*Note: if you have multiple network interfaces the `vagrant up` will prompt for the good one.
-You can specify it in `Vagrantfile`->`config.vm.network` to prevent this.*

 #### 2. configure controller/UCP